Key Points

 Customers expect products to be delivered as promised.
 By monitoring your process and ensuring that it is stable, you can ensure you meet delivery deadlines and keep your customers happy and coming back.

-Improved process
+Improved Process

 Without a stable process, you are not able to predict the performance of the process when there is a special cause variation.
 A special cause variation is an indicator of a significant disturbance in the process.
 When you monitor stability, you can catch these variations and improve your process.

-Let’s say you run a business that mails welcome packages after a customer signs ups.
+Let’s say you run a business that mails welcome packages after a customer signs up.
 The customer expects to receive that package within 10 days.
 Any longer than that, and the process is considered unstable.
 This unstable process can result in issues down the line in the form of unsatisfied customers and additional calls to the customer service department that can increase costs.

 When thinking about the stability of your process, you should implement the following best practices.